What It Means to Have a Relationship With Yourself

 When you spend years prioritising other people's needs, feelings, and preferences above your own, you can lose touch with what yours actually are.
 Not because they disappeared, but because you stopped consulting them.

-The woman who cannot answer "what do I want?" or "how do I feel about this?" is not shallow or uninteresting.
+The woman who cannot answer 'what do I want?' or 'how do I feel about this?' is not shallow or uninteresting.
 She is someone who was never given permission — or space — to ask.

 What It Looks Like in Practice